 Alys Jones is a senior associate in the Insurance & Reinsurance practice of the London office.
 She joined Mayer Brown in 2014, having previously worked for another international law firm.

 Alys has advised in relation to a broad range of contentious and non-contentious matters.
 She is experienced in defending claims against professionals and advising insurers in relation to policy coverage issues and disputes under a variety of lines of insurance.
-In particular, this experience has included:

 - Defending multi-million pound unfair prejudice petition against four directors of a high profile hotel management company.

 - Impact Funding Solutions Limited v AIG Europe Insurance Ltd (formerly known as Chartis Insurance (UK) Ltd) UKSC 57

 The appeal concerned the scope of a standard exclusion clause in solicitors’ professional indemnity insurance.
 By a majority of 4 to 1 the Court held that the claim by Impact Funding was excluded by the standard “trade debts” exclusion.